-During 1985-1986, I produced and hosted a weekly radio program on the now-defunct KONC-FM in Phoenix.
+During 1985 and 1986, I produced and hosted a weekly radio program on the now-defunct KONC-FM in Phoenix.
 The program, entitled Music In The Present Tense, was primarily devoted to interviews with and music by composers living in Arizona.
-This was an inspirational, eye-opening experience for me in that I met many wonderful composers, some of them nobly producing excellent music despite near-to-total obscurity.
-(Of course, via Internet, we now see just how much good music is being written on a global scale.)
-From time to time, I had the privilege of interviewing well-known composers also, often to help promote their appearances in the Phoenix area.
-On one such occasion in Spring 1986, I spoke with Philip Glass by telephone.
+But, from time to time, I interviewed more well-known composers also, usually to help promote their appearances in Phoenix.
+On one such occasion in 1986, I spoke with Philip Glass by telephone.
 This is an excerpt from that interview.

 Virgil Thomson

 For one 24-hour period in 1986, I had the rare honor and privilege to serve as Virgil Thomson's host while he gave live public interviews in Phoenix and Tucson.
-If I live to be a million, I'll still never forget driving him from Tucson to Phoenix, listening to his stories about Stravinsky, Boulez, Paris in the 1920s, etc..
-Of course, his persona is well-known: he brooked no nonsense, and never hesitated to unleash his acerbic wit in the face of an ill-considered remark.
-But there was also a genuine, endearing quality about him as well.
-Of course, this all says nothing about his personal achievements as a composer and his historical gravitas.
-Suffice to say, I felt as if I was in the presence of a national treasure and a force of nature - 89 years young at the time!
-The interview was conducted by Wallace Rave of Arizona State University at the Phoenix Public Library.
+If I live to be a million, I'll still never forget driving him from Tucson to Phoenix, listening to his stories about Stravinsky, Boulez, Paris in the 1920s, etc. Of course, his public persona is well-known: he brooked no nonsense, always spoke his mind, never hesitated to unleash his acerbic wit in the face of an ill-considered remark.
+But beneath his uncompromising exterior, I also sensed a genuinely endearing kind of vulnerability, which surfaced in those moments when perhaps he felt that he wasn't "required" to "be Virgil Thomson".
+Suffice to say that I felt as if I was in the presence of a national treasure and a force of nature - 89 years young at the time!
+The interview was conducted at the Phoenix Public Library by Wallace Rave of Arizona State University.